Interstate 87 (North Carolina): Future

 I-87 will extend from its current terminus at Rolesville Road to an undetermined location in Norfolk, Virginia.
 Existing plans have the Interstate running east along US 64 to Williamston.
 This section of US 64 is built as a freeway but will need to be improved to Interstate Highway standards.
 In Williamston, the Interstate is planned to leave US 64 and begin following an alignment along present-day US 17.

 A feasibility study for the section between Williamston and the Virginia state line was completed in 2018.
 NCDOT maps show the Interstate roughly following the US 17 corridor between Williamston and South Mills.
 There are several areas where the Interstate may deviate from the current routing of US 17 and be placed on a new freeway.
+Some of these expansions are part of the NCDOT 10-year plan released in 2017, with expansion of highways around Elizabeth City given a start date of 2023.

 To the north of South Mills, NCDOT has laid out two plans on how the Interstate would proceed to Virginia.
 One plan shows I-87 running north along US 17 to the Virginia state line.
 In contrast, a second plan shows an interchange with I-87 and US 17 just north of modern-day McPherson Road and the Dismal Swamp Welcome Center.
 I-87 would then proceed to the east along new routing to North Carolina Highway 168 (NC 168)/State Route 168 (SR 168).
 The interchange with Route 168 would take place just north of the North Carolina–Virginia state line.
-If NCDOT was to choose this alignment as the preferred route, I-87 would presumably follow SR 168 to Norfolk.
+This alternate alignment was in response to VDOT expressing concern that I-87 would be seen as a non-toll alternative to SR 168 if the former were constructed along the US 17 corridor.
+Currently, US 17 is a four-lane expressway between the North Carolina state line and Norfolk, Virginia.
+SR 168 is also a four-lane expressway for approximately 1.8 mi between the state line and Battlefield Boulevard (SR 168 Bus.), but then transitions to a four-lane tolled limited access freeway known as the Chesapeake Expressway north of that intersection.
+If NCDOT were to choose this alternative alignment as the preferred route, I-87 would presumably follow SR 168 to Norfolk.
 NCDOT estimates that the section between Williamston and the Virginia state line could cost between $849.7 million and $945.2 million.

-Some of these expansions are part of the NCDOT 10-year plan released in 2017, with expansion of highways around Elizabeth City given a start date of 2023.